Manu Manjith

 Manu Manjith is an Indian lyricist and poet in Malayalam language.
-He is also a Homoeopath.
+He is also doctor in Homeopathy Psychiatry.
 He began his film career with the Malayalam film Ohm Shanthi Oshaana in 2014.
+Since then, he has brought out many chart-toppers including "Neelambalin" from Oru Vadakkan Selfi to "Thiruvavaniraavu" from Jacobinte Swargarajyam.
 He is a frequent collaborator of Shaan Rahman since 2014.
+Presently he is working as a psychiatric consultant in Sarada Krishna Homoeopathic Medical College, Kulasekharam.
+He is popularly known as Doctor Lyricist.

+Early years

+After successfully completing his formal education, he joined Government Homoeopathic Medical College Calicut to do his course in Bachelor in Homoeopathic Medicine and Surgery.
+During his school and college days, he actively participated in Malayalam versification and story writing competitions.